History of Our College

 A growing focus on polymer processing, design and applications led to the establishment in 1983 of the Akron Polymer Engineering Center (APEC) with Dr. James L. White as its director.
 The Department of Polymer Engineering was created the next year with White named to chair the department as well.
 The center has since been renamed the Institute of Polymer Engineering in 1989.

-With five endowed professorships and chairs, the college's distinguished faculty represents one of the largest concentrations of polymer expertise to be found anywhere.
+The college's distinguished faculty represents one of the largest concentrations of polymer expertise to be found anywhere.
 This wealth of knowledge draws distinguished visiting faculty and top students from around the world, and has helped establish Northeastern Ohio as "Polymer Valley."